-Founded in 2001, the Synchroettes Synchronized Skating Teams represent the Essex Skating Club of New Jersey, a not-for-profit organization based out of the Richard J. Codey Arena in West Orange, New Jersey.
+The Synchroettes Synchronized Skating Teams were founded in 2001.
+They are a not-for-profit organization based out of the Richard J. Codey Arena in West Orange, New Jersey.

 Our mission is to create synchronized skating teams to exhibit and compete at local, sectional, national and international events and competitions.
 We pride ourselves not only on teaching our skaters synchronized skating, but also in creating a positive, encouraging atmosphere where our skaters can learn life lessons to take with them after they leave our program.
 We use three mottos to teach some of these lessons: